rackerlabs/support-how-to/content/how-to/cloud-backup/update-the-rackspace-cloud-backup-agent/index.md

 For more detailed information on these configuration settings, see [Update or install the Cloud Backup agent on Linux](/how-to/update-or-install-the-cloud-backup-agent-on-linux/).

-**Warning:** This assumes that you are manually installing the agent because the system you are installing it on is not yet supported by the current updater.
+**Warning:** This assumes that you are manually installing the agent because the current updater does not yet support the system you are installing it on.
 For that reason, we make no assumptions about the requirements to add the agent or the updater as a service.
 This means you must manually start the driveclient every time you restart the server.